idobe2/vidi-player/README.md

 - Use the **"Add"** button in the top navigation bar to upload a video file from your device or enter a video URL.
 - Drag and drop video files directly into the player interface.
-- Use the search bar to quickly find videos by name (if supported by the source).
+- Use the search bar to quickly find videos by name.

 ### **Playback Controls**